wilsonespina/PORTFOLIO_WDI_GROUP_PROJECT/README.md

 > Figure 9 - Ticketmaster API JSON data

 ## MY RESPONSIBILITIES
-This being a group project, we split up the tasks and listed them out on our Trello board.
+As this was a group project, we split up the tasks and listed them out on our Trello board.
 Each of us had invidual responsibilities and some of mine are listed below:

 ### Google Maps
 One of my tasks was to integrate the Google Maps API so it would display the gig locations for individual events.
 This was done my making a `Custom Directive` which AngularJS allows you to do.
 Once set up, the directive can be called within the `views` files.
 The code below shows where the `latitude` and `longitude` figures are injected into the constructor function at the bottom.
 The reason for the 1000ms `$timeout` is to accomodate for asynchronous way that JavaScript works.
 Without this `$timeout`, the browser would try to render the map before it receives data and it would just display an error.